whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 At Catholic boarding schools, Nootka girls likewise learned to feel intense shame and believe that once a month they became filthy.
 The boys were taught that women were filthy and sinful and had no valuable opinions and only existed to serve men.
 When the children were finally allowed home, the Nootka mothers "saw the fighting and the drunkenness where once there was love and respect.
 They saw men beating their wives and children.
 They saw mothers beating their children and even abandoning them.
 They saw girls who should have been clan mothers become prostitutes in the cities the invaders built."

-Countless stories of child abuse in Catholic boarding schools from around the world tell a similar story: child abuse and deprivation trains children to tolerate and perpetuate hurtful behavior, and this serves ruling classes as emotionally troubled, shame-filled people are unable to stand in solidarity to stop their abuse.
+Countless stories of child abuse in Catholic boarding schools from around the world tell a similar story: child abuse and deprivation trains children to tolerate and perpetuate hurtful behavior, and this serves ruling classes as emotionally troubled, shame-filled people lack the spiritual strength to stand in solidarity to stop their abuse.

 Some Lakota and Nootka were thankfully able to maintain much of their ancient wisdom through the terrible boarding school period and ongoing enforced poverty, and still stand in solidarity with the Earth today.
 But their experiences show that it only took a single generation for drunkenness, shame, domestic violence, and other terrible troubles to take hold, proving again that humans didn't "evolve" to live in unhealthy cultures; we have to be trained for it, and a key aspect of this training involves difficult childhoods that result in emotional and spiritual wounds that many people struggle with their whole lives.

+While every instance of conquering is unique, they are all similarly traumatic.
+That means, if you're like most people, your ancestors went through something just as traumatic as the Nootka and Lakota.
+The only difference is that your ancestors went through it centuries ago, or maybe millennia, and those stories stopped being passed down so that now you don't know them.
+Thus drunkenness, despair, domestic violence, and other widespread troubles can seem normal or "just how life is."
+But those ancient traumas that your ancestors experienced were never fully healed, and they still affect us today.**

 ### Child Abuse Profoundly Affects Our Politics Today